Assekour-Mohamed/SwapProgram/README.md

 # SwapProgram
-Program that swap values of tow variables
+Program that swap values of tow variables.